olasunboESQ/DSA_AMAZON_CASESTUDY/README.md

 ### FINDINGS AND RECOMMENDATIONS

-Categories such as Toys&Games, Office Products,... offered the highest average discounts.
+- Categories such as Toys&Games, Office Products offered the highest average discounts.

-Products with 4.0 stars and above dominate the dataset.
+- Products with 4.0 stars and above dominate the dataset.

-Most products are priced in the ₹200–₹500 range.
+- Most products are priced in the ₹200–₹500 range.

-A few products significantly outperform others in both rating and review count.
+- A few products significantly outperform others in both rating and review count.

-Revenue estimation based on actual_price × review_count highlights the top-grossing categories.
+- Revenue estimation based on actual_price × review_count highlights the top-grossing categories.